Usa Station

+Usa Station (宇佐駅, Usa-eki) is a passenger railway station located in the city of Usa, Ōita Prefecture, Japan.
+It is operated by JR Kyushu.

 Lines

 The station is served by the Nippō Main Line and is located 75.8 km from the starting point of the line at Kokura.

 Layout

-The station consists of a side and an island platform serving three tracks.
+The station consists of a side platform and an island platform serving three tracks.
 The station building is a modern concrete block structure with a colour scheme chosen to match the Usa Jingū shrine.
 Facilities include a staffed ticket window, a waiting area and lockers.
 Access to the island platform is by means of a footbridge.

 Management of the station has been outsourced to the JR Kyushu Tetsudou Eigyou Co., a wholly owned subsidiary of JR Kyushu specialising in station services.
 It staffs the ticket booth which is equipped with a Midori no Madoguchi facility.